kubernetes/enhancements/keps/sig-node/20190925-enable-seccomp-by-default.md

 A proposal to enhance the current seccomp support, enabling it by default in new deployments by leveraging a new audit-only feature.

+This lays the foundation required for us to arrive at a more secure enforceable seccomp setup later down the road.

 ## Motivation

 Kubernetes supports Seccomp in some capacity since v1.3.
 But it is [disabled by default](https://github.com/kubernetes/kubernetes/issues/81115), as highlighted by the recent [security audit](https://github.com/kubernetes/kubernetes/issues/81146).
 Enabling it poses a few challenges to users due to the absence of 1) auditing capabilities, 2) user-friendly ways to create and maintain profiles, and 3) mechanisms to synchronise custom profiles across nodes.
+This proposal focuses on the first one of those challenges.

 Removing such barriers of entry for seccomp usage in Kubernetes clusters, will encourage adoption and provide a safer baseline across the ecosystem.

 ### Goals

 - Add audit-mode support for logging violations instead of blocking them.
-- Set clusters to use the new audit profile (i.e. `runtime/default-audit`) by default.
+- Set clusters to use the new audit profile (i.e. `kubernetes/default-audit`) by default.
-- Define built-in seccomp profiles that are secure and meaningful.
-- Create a new Kind to represent seccomp profiles.
-- Provide a new mechanism for profiles to be sent to CRI without the use of files in the node's filesystem.
 - Avoid breaking changes for Kubernetes api and user workloads.

 ### Non-Goals

 - Changes to make Seccomp GA.
 This is being covered by another [KEP](20190717-seccomp-ga.md).
 - Changes to `PodSecurityPolicy`.
+- Changes to Kubernetes API to natively represent seccomp profiles.
+- Provide new mechanisms to handle user-defined seccomp profiles.
 - Windows Support.

 ## Proposal

-The proposed change aims to make the seccomp support in Kubernetes more user-friendly, by 1) supporting audit mode, 2) creating new built-in profiles, 3) creating a new Kind for seccomp profiles and 4) enabling seccomp in audit-mode by default.
+The proposed change aims to make the seccomp support in Kubernetes more user-friendly, by 1) supporting audit mode, 2) creating new Kubernetes built-in profiles, and 3) enabling seccomp in audit-mode by default.

 ### 1. Audit mode support